rajputss/FSND_Project5_Linux_Server_Configuration/README.md

 			grader ALL=(ALL:ALL) ALL

-5. Update all currently installed packages, typing following commands:
+* Step 5 Update all currently installed packages, typing following commands:

-	1. su - grader
+	- su - grader

-	2. sudo apt-get update
+	- sudo apt-get update

-	3. sudo apt-get upgrade
+	- sudo apt-get upgrade

-6.Change the SSH port from 22 to 2200.
+* Step 6 Change the SSH port from 22 to 2200.

-	1. On local machine type the following command:
+	- On local machine type the following command:
 		a. ssh-keygen => You can pick whatever password you want.

 		b.
 Enter file name /Users/shawnrajput/.ssh/linuxCourse

-	2. To place the key on remote server.
+	- To place the key on remote server.
 Log into server as the user.

 		a. mkdir .ssh

 		b. touch .ssh/authorized_keys => This will create a file within your .ssh folder.

 		c.
 From your local machine terminal type the following:

 			I. cat .ssh/linuxCourse.pub => This will show the key id that we need for authentication

 		c.
 Now on your terminal where you are signed in as grader type the following:

 			I. nano .ssh/authorized_keys and paste the key id that you copied from .ssh/linuxCourse.pub

 		d.
 Now type the following commands to set permissions for .ssh and .ssh/authorized_keys

 			I. chmod 777 .ssh

 			II. chmod 644 .ssh/authorized_keys

-	3. Disable password based login.
+	- Disable password based login.
 Type the following commands to complete this step

-		1. sudo nano /etc/ssh/sshd_config => open the config file
+		a. sudo nano /etc/ssh/sshd_config => open the config file

-		2. Replace the current Port with 2200 => change the port from 22 to 2200
+		b.
+Replace the current Port with 2200 => change the port from 22 to 2200

-		3. Replace no with yes for PasswordAuthentication
+		c.
+Replace no with yes for PasswordAuthentication

-		4. AllowUsers grader => Add it at the bottom of the file
+		d.
+AllowUsers grader => Add it at the bottom of the file

-		5. /etc/init.d/ssh restart or sudo service ssh restart => Restart service
+		e. /etc/init.d/ssh restart or sudo service ssh restart => Restart service

-		6. ssh -v grader@PUBLIC-IP-ADDRESS -p2200 => Log in using this command as grader
+		f. ssh -v grader@PUBLIC-IP-ADDRESS -p2200 => Log in using this command as grader

-7. Configure the Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123).
+* Step 7 Configure the Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123).

 	1. sudo ufw default deny incoming

 	2. sudo ufw default allow outgoing

 	3. sudo ufw allow ssh

 	4. sudo ufw allow 2222/tcp

 	5. sudo ufw allow www

 	6. sudo ufw allow enable

 	7. sudo ufw status => This will show you that ufw is enabled and activated.

-8. Configure the local timezone to UTC
+* Step 8 Configure the local timezone to UTC

 	1. sudo dpkg-reconfigure tzdata
 	2. From the provided list, select OK for None of the above.
 	3. From the provided list, select OK for UTC.

-9. Install and configure Apache to serve a Python mod_wsgi application
+* Step 9 Install and configure Apache to serve a Python mod_wsgi application

 	1. sudo apt-get install apache2

 	2. Go to http://PUBLICIPADDRESSGOESHERE/ in your browser.
 You will see a message that states "It works!" on the page.

 	3. sudo apt-get install python-setuptools libapache2-mod-wsgi

 	4. sudo service apache2 restart

-11. Install git, clone and setup your Catalog App project (from your GitHub repository from earlier in the Nanodegree program) so that it functions correctly when visiting your server’s IP address in a browser.
+* Step 11 Install git, clone and setup your Catalog App project (from your GitHub repository from earlier in the Nanodegree program) so that it functions correctly when visiting your server’s IP address in a browser.
 Remember to set this up appropriately so that your .git directory is not publicly accessible via a browser!

 	First we ned to install and configure git:

-	1. sudo apt-get install git
+	- sudo apt-get install git

-	2. git config --global user.name "Your name"
+	- git config --global user.name "Your name"

-	3. git config --global user.email "youremail@email.com"
+	- git config --global user.email "youremail@email.com"

 	Now we need to setup for deploying a Flask Application on Ubuntu VPS:

-	4. sudo apt-get install libapache2-mod-wsgi python-dev
+	- sudo apt-get install libapache2-mod-wsgi python-dev

-	5. sudo a2enmod wsgi
+	- sudo a2enmod wsgi

-	6. cd /var/www
+	- cd /var/www

-	7. sudo mkdir catalog
+	- sudo mkdir catalog

-	8. cd catalog
+	- cd catalog

-	9. sudo mkdir catalog
+	- sudo mkdir catalog

-	10. cd catalog
+	- cd catalog

-	11. sudo mkdir static templates
+	- sudo mkdir static templates

-	12. sudo nano __init__.py
+	- sudo nano __init__.py

-	13. Type the following:
+	- Type the following:
 ```
 from flask import Flask
 app = Flask(__name__)